 Costs associated with acquisition required to complete the proposed project must be documented in the budget per project.
+In addition to the cost of acquiring real property, other costs to consider may include but are not limited to surveying, appraisals, title reviews, legal fees, and recording fees.
 Provide the amount of CDBG-DR acquisition funds required for real property, easements, right-of-way, etc.